-Homebase reported that projected US wages lost by employees of SMB companies was $60 Billion+ per month as reported for the month of March, when covid began.
+Homebase reported that projected US wages lost by employees of SMB companies were $60 Billion+ per month as reported for the month of March when covid began.

 You can see in the chart below an analysis of spending at restaurants through 2020.
 The chart looks very similar to those representing restaurant and bar revenue.

-This week-to-week comparison gives a clearer picture of industries that have been disproportionately negatively affected by covid vs. industries who have seen increased revenue and activity.
-See the massive expansion of government sector.
+This week-to-week comparison gives a clearer picture of industries that have been disproportionately negatively affected by covid vs. industries that have seen increased revenue and activity.
+See the massive expansion of the government sector.

-And lastly this graphic of business closures paints a clear picture of business closures by industry, which have decelerated since March.
+And lastly, this graphic of business closures paints a clear picture of business closures by industry, which has decelerated since March.

-Below chart sorts firms by January 31, 2020 monthly expenses and then tabulates the mean and median cash on hand relative to precrisis expenses.
+The below chart sorts firms by January 31, 2020, monthly expenses and then tabulates the mean and median cash on hand relative to precrisis expenses.
 The median firm with under $10,000 in monthly expenses had 1 mo of cash on hand.
 For all firms with greater than $10,000 in monthly expenses, the median firm typically had less than 15 d of cash on hand, based on their pre-crisis expense levels.
 These firms did not have cash on hand to meet their regular expenses.

-Some of the popular ways include investing in an online store, a digital technology based POS system, curbside pickup/contactless delivery, contactless payment options, and online events.
+Some of the popular ways include investing in an online store, digital technology-based POS system, curbside pickup/contactless delivery, contactless payment options, and online events.

-A wine bar in California was forced to close their doors and began to explore other options to keep their business going.
+A wine bar in California was forced to close its doors and began to explore other options to keep its business going.
 The bar improved their online store and added giving customers the option to fill out a form based on what they were looking for in a wine, what their budget was and how many bottles they were wishing to purchase.
-The door then would pick out wines based on their preferences and send it out to them.
-From this online improvement, the store actual saw a boost in sales.
+The door then would pick out wines based on their preferences and send them out to them.
+From this online improvement, the store actually saw a boost in sales.

 Why should your offline business go online?